Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-2 lab7.md

-# Part-2 LAB 8 - Explore Insider Risk Management in Microsoft Purview
+# Part:2 lab 08 - Explore Insider Risk Management in Microsoft Purview

 ## Lab scenario
 In this lab, you will explore the capabilities of Insider Risk Management to identify, mitigate, and respond to potential risks posed by individuals within the organization